anukollam/IBM-DS/README.md

 # IBM-DS
-Repository for Assignments for IBM Data Science Professional Certificate
+Repository of Assignments for IBM Data Science Professional Certificate